Nhyiaeso MP Stephen Amoah Hugs Bawumia After Intense Presidential Primary: "United for Power"

 @Awudu Zingomah said:

-"Hahaha....he said during the elections Dr. Bawumia describe him as a rabbit .
+"Hahaha....he said during the elections Dr Bawumia describe him as a rabbit.
 Anyway, great seeing them together."

-@DK Seafoods DK also said:
+@DK Seafoods DK remarked:

 "Point of correction.
 Minority Caucus pays a courtesy call to DMB (Npp flagbere) and sticka took a picture with him."